hasura/graphql-engine/rfcs/permissions-mysql.md

-Since parser/schema generation is a single unified abstraction in GraphQL-Engine, all a backend needs to do to support permissions is a suitable implementation of type class methods `MonadSchema.buildTableQueryFields`, `buildTableInsertMutationFields` etc..
+Since parser/schema generation is a single unified abstraction in GraphQL-Engine, all a backend needs to do to support permissions is a suitable implementation of type class methods `MonadSchema.buildTableQueryAndSubscriptionFields`, `buildTableInsertMutationFields` etc..

-`buildTableQueryFields` et al. are given as inputs a representation of the permissions for a table (in the context of some role), which for _Column Permissions_ list the exposed columns and for _Row Permissions_ contain backend-specific Boolean Expression IR fragments, which are supposed to end up
+`buildTableQueryAndSubscriptionFields` et al. are given as inputs a representation of the permissions for a table (in the context of some role), which for _Column Permissions_ list the exposed columns and for _Row Permissions_ contain backend-specific Boolean Expression IR fragments, which are supposed to end up